zinzy/zinzy.website-v2/_pages/Codex.md

 - God is easiest to find in nature.
 - Orthopraxy trumps orthodoxy.
 - Christian culture is too much about what we should believe and too little about what we should do
+- Christian culture is concerned too much with what's to come and not enough with what is
-- Jesus is not my savior, but my teacher.
+- Jesus is my teacher, not my savior
-- Jesus' physical resurrection, ascension into heaven, his virgin birth or position as the son of God are irrelevant to my faith.
+- Jesus' physical resurrection, ascension into heaven, his virgin birth or position as the son of God are irrelevant to my faith
+- Studying the Bible in its historical, literary, and liturgical context is an important tool to better understand the cultures in which it has become or has been dominant

 #### Chapter 3: People & relationships
-- People try to do what they think will make the world a better place.
+- People try to do what they think will make the world a better place, even if that means its destruction
 - Strangers don't often expect kindness.
 It can be a spark for a great friendship.
 - Everybody's lives are infinitely complex, vulnerable, precious, and potential, just like mine.
 - White isn't a color unless it's a skin color